-Table 2 lists these factors; in the context of the main NQF endorsement criteria.
+Table 2 lists considerations for evaluation in the context of the main NQF endorsement criteria.
 The left column provides an abbreviated description of each criterion.
-The middle column identifies special considerations that PRO-PMS bring to light, but they are not unique to PRO-PMs.
-Several unique aspects about PRO-PMs are identified in the right column; they may warrant some modifications to the rationales for modifying the NQF criteria or guidance.
+The middle column identifies some considerations that PRO-PMS bring to light, but they are not unique to PRO-PMs.
+Several unique aspects about PRO-PMs are identified in the right column.
+This section provides recommendations and rationales for modifying the NQF criteria or guidance.